-15 Unique Things to Do in Dubrovnik
+Top 20 Amazing Things to Do in Dubrovnik (Croatia)

-General information about Dubrovnik
+General Information about Dubrovnik

-Thanks to its rich historical and cultural heritage, the city is often called “Athens of Croatia”.
-Dubrovnik already had its historical beginnings in the 3rd century, as an Illyrian settlement, which was called “Ragusa” in ancient times.
+The city of Dubrovnik is often referred to as the “Athens of Croatia” due to its rich historical and cultural heritage.
+Dubrovnik has its historical beginnings in the 3rd century as an Illyrian settlement, which was called “Ragusa” in ancient times.
 Later, in the Middle Ages, the city developed into a flourishing port city.
-Many of the most famous attractions of Dubrovnik today date back to this period.
-During the Croatian War, Dubrovnik was severely affected, but today all material damage has been repaired.
+Many of Dubrovnik’s most famous attractions date from this period.
+During the Croatian War, Dubrovnik was badly affected, but today all material damage has been repaired.

 Dubrovnik Old Town